 5.1 SensorThings API Architecture

 A typical STA-based architecture works in client/server mode.
 A sensor device pushes data to the SensorThings Server via HTTP POST request.
-A SensorThings Server may also support MQTT protocol to support publish and subscribe capabilities.
+A SensorThings Server may also support MQTT protocol to support publish and subscribe apabilities.
 An interested application can subscribe to the MQTT-Broker in order to get notified about new sensor events.

 The data in the SensorThings server are organized according to ISO 19156:2001 [i.7] (see Figure 5.1-41: ISO 19156:2001 data model).